selfrefactor/rambda-scripts/README.md

 ## Requirements

-Both repos `selfrefactor/rambda` and `selfrefactor/rambda-scripts` should be on the same file system level.
+Both repos `selfrefactor/rambda` and `selfrefactor/rambda-scripts` should be on the same level in the file system.

 ## Release steps